cypress-io/cypress/cypress/v1.0/documentation/1-Commands/65-writeFile.md

 # [cy.writeFile( *filePath*, *contents* )](#section-usage)

-Writes the file to the `filePath` with the `contents`.
+Writes to the `filePath` with the `contents`.
 The `filePath` is relative to the project's root. `contents` must be a string, an array, or an object.

 ***

 # [cy.writeFile( *filePath*, *contents*, *encoding* )](#section-specify-encoding)

-Writes the file to the `filePath` with the `contents` in the `encoding`.
+Writes to the `filePath` with the `contents` using the `encoding`.
 The `filePath` is relative to the project's root. `contents` must be a string, an array, or an object.

 ***